What is Conduit?

 Two-factor Authentication

 Enable, manage, or disable 2FA.
-Includes backup-code handling and recovery.
+Includes backup codes and recovery.

 API Tokens

 Long-lived bearer tokens for CI/CD, scripts, and server-to-server integrations.
-UI walkthrough; see Using the API for the full endpoint reference.
+This page covers the UI.
+For the full endpoint reference, see Using the API.

 Audit Log

-A chronological record of every security and configuration change made to your account.
-Available in the web UI and via the REST API.
-Entries are retained for 180 days.
+A chronological record of every security change and settings change on your account.
+Available in the web UI and through the REST API.
+Conduit keeps entries for 180 days.

 Using the API